aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/generate-barcodes/working-with-barcode-image/saving-barcode-image/_index.md

 - BarCodeImageFormat.Emf - Specifies the Enhanced Metafile (EMF) image format.
 - BarCodeImageFormat.Svg - Specifies the Scalable Vector Graphics (SVG) image format.

 Developers can use any of the image formats from the above list to create a barcode image in the desired image format.
 An example is given below about its usage.
-Aspose.BarCode for Java only supports Jpg, Gif, Png, and Bmp.
+Aspose.BarCode for Java only supports JPG, GIF, PNG, and BMP.

 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-ManageBarcodeImages-SetSizeUnitForBarcodeImage-SetSizeUnitForBarcodeImage.cs" >}}
 ## **Save Barcode Image to Streams**
-In our previous topics, we have studied that a barcode image can be saved to different image formats like Jpeg, Tiff, and Bitmap etc. But sometimes, developers may need to save the barcode image in the form of a Stream (as a binary format).
+In our previous topics, we have studied that a barcode image can be saved to different image formats like JPEG, TIFF, and Bitmap etc. But sometimes, developers may need to save the barcode image in the form of a Stream (as a binary format).
 To fulfill this need, [Aspose.BarCode](http://www.aspose.com/api/net/barcode/aspose.barcode/) offers its users to save a barcode image to a Stream by calling the [Save](https://apireference.aspose.com/barcode/net/aspose.barcode.windows.forms/barcodecontrol/methods/save) method which takes the Stream parameter along with BarCodeImageFormat as shown below:

 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-ManageBarcodeImages-SaveBarcodeImageToStreams-SaveBarcodeImageToStreams.cs" >}}
 ## **Specify Border Types for ITF14 Barcode**